 The role of the Altar Server is to assist the Priest in the celebration of the liturgy during Mass.

-All children starting in 4th grade are welcome to train as altar servers.
+All children starting in 4th grade who have received First Communion are welcome to train as altar servers.
 An altar server must attend a training session before being allowed to serve Mass.
-After servers have completed training they are presented with an Altar Server's Manual covering the fundamentals of serving Mass.
+After servers have completed training, they are presented with an Altar Server's Manual covering the fundamentals of serving Mass.

 Extraordinary Ministers of the Eucharist: “The Church was born of the paschal mystery.
 For this very reason the Eucharist, which is in an outstanding way the Sacrament of the paschal mystery, stands at the center of the Church’s life” (Ecclesia de Eucharistia, no.3).
 Since 1973, the Holy Father has given bishops permission to appoint extraordinary ministers of Holy Communion (EMC).
 The EMC’s assist with the distribution of communion whenever there is no ordinary minister (priests, deacons, or instituted acolyte*) to assist.
 They are engaged in the important role of distributing the Body of and Blood of Christ to the assembly; they also work to ensure that the reverence for the Blessed Sacrament is preserved; they are called to be living examples of the mercy of God by their compassion and service.